Ballet Intensive Study

 Silas Farley - Ballet Intensive Study

 Silas Farley is a member of New York City Ballet’s corps de ballet.
 He started ballet, jazz, and tap training with Sal and Barbara Messina in Charlotte, North Carolina, when he was 7 years old.
 At the age of 9, he was accepted into the boys’ scholarship class of North Carolina Dance Theatre School of Dance, where his teachers were NYCB alumni Patricia McBride, Kathryn Moriarty, and Mark Diamond.
 At the age of 14, Mr. Farley attended the summer course at the School of American Ballet (SAB), the official school of NYCB, and was then invited to enroll as a full-time student.
 A choreographer since age 11, Mr. Farley created ballets to music by Gustav Holst for SAB’s 2010 and 2011 Student Choreography Workshops, as well as a work for the 2012 summer session of the New York Choreographic Institute, and a pièce d’occasion for the SAB 2013 Winter Ball.
 In 2012 he was one of two advanced SAB students selected by Peter Martins for a student teaching pilot program at SAB.
-In August 2012, Mr. Farley became an apprentice with NYCB and joined the Company as a member of the corps de ballet in A
+In August 2012, Mr. Farley became an apprentice with NYCB and joined the Company as a member of the corps de ballet in August 2013.

 Elizabeth Gaither - Ballet Intensive Study

 Elizabeth Gaither has had a 22 year career as a professional ballerina.
 She joined Houston Ballet Company at the age of 15, and danced with them for five seasons.
 She was a finalist in the 1990 Jackson International Ballet Competition and placed fourth in the world in the junior division at age 16; she then won the Amilita Hoffman Award.
 For nine seasons she danced with American Ballet Theatre, and danced for eight seasons as a principal dancer at TWB.
 Roles performed include Giselle, Bathilde and Zulma in Giselle; the Pas de Deux girl in Fancy Free;Princess Florentine, Puss N Boots, Silver Fairy and Aurora from The Sleeping Beauty; Bianca in Taming of the Shrew; Clara, Snow Queen and Sugar Plum in The Nutcracker; Cygnets and Polish Princess in Swan Lake; Mercedes and Amor from Don Quixote; Lead Shade and Small Pas d' Action in La Bayadère; Demi Soloist in George Balanchine's Theme and Variations; Symphony Concertante, Symphony in C as well as Russian Girl and Dark Angel in his Serenade, First and Third Theme in Four Temperaments, and Titania and Helena in his A Midsummer Night's Dream; Peasblossom Fairy in Frederick Ashton's The Dream; Swanilda and Dawn in Coppélia; Juliet in Romeo and Juliet; Cinderella, Spring Fairy and Summer Fairy in Cinderella;The Sylph in La Sylphide; Daisy in The Great Gatsby; the lead in Forsythe's In the Middle Somewhat Elevated; Jerome Robbins' In the Night; Nacho Duato's Na Floresta; Christopher Wheeldon's Morphoses and There Where She Loved; Mark Morris' Gong, Drink to Me Only with Thine and Eyes and Pacific; Paul Taylor's Black Tuesday; Lar Lubovitch's Meadow, Othello, Artemis, and My Funny Valentine; Choo San Goh's Momentum and Fives; Christopher Bruce's Sergeant Early's Dream, Ghost Dances and Rooster; Ben Stevenson's Four Last Songs and Pas De Deux Romance; Twyla Tharp's In The Upper Room, Baker's Dozen, Sinatra Suite and Push Comes to Shove; the lead in Nicolo Fonte's Bolero; Septime Webre’s world premiere of The Hours, as well as a world premiere pas de deux created on Ms. Gaither in Edwaard Liang's Wunderland.
 She has also served as Edwaard Liang's repetiteur for his ballet Wunderland.
-Since her retirement from the stage in 2012 Elizabeth has been teaching and coaching students and professional dancers.
+Since her retirement from the stage in 2012

-Lori Clark - Ballet Intensive Company
+Lori Clark - Ballet Intensive Study

 Lori Clark holds an MA, Dance, from American University, Washington, DC.
 A professional dancer, choreographer, and dance anthropologist specializing in Indian and Middle Eastern dance, she currently teaches at George Mason University, Fairfax, Virginia.
 She brings a life long study of Hindi cinema and Kathak, North Indian classical dance, to her research.
 She was the recipient of a Smithsonian grant researching the role of women and dance in Hindi cinema through which she interviewed numerous Bollywood personalities.
 Additionally, Lori has studied and performed Flamenco with Ana Martinez.
 Lori speaks Hindi, Arabic, and Spanish.